 Facilitate synergies with other R&I-relevant EU, national or regional programmes, and facilitate the leveraging of funding (e.g. structural or cohesion funds such as ERDF, or LIFE) through meaningful engagement with regional/local/city authorities, and the private sector where relevant;

-Projects should carry out at least 10 demonstration activities in different types of riparian and coastal areas, including waterfront cities and islands, to prove in real conditions the operational feasibility and economic viability of innovative solutions to enhance resilience of riparian areas to climate change.
+Projects should carry out at least 6 demonstration activities in different types of riparian and coastal areas, including in waterfront cities and islands, to prove in real conditions the operational feasibility and economic viability of innovative solutions to enhance resilience of riparian and coastal areas to climate change.
 The consortium must carry out demonstration activities in at least 3 different countries of the basin addressed by the proposal .

-Regional and Local authorities, as well as inland water management bodies, are encouraged to be partners in the consortium to ensure that effective solutions are tailored to the context of each riparian area.
+Regional and Local authorities, as well as inland water management bodies, are encouraged to be partners in the consortium to ensure that effective solutions are tailored to the context of each island and riparian and coastal area.

-Projects are expected to work with and engage at least 5 ‘associated regions’ (represented by local/regional authorities/public bodies) to showcase the effectiveness of the toolbox, develop a replication plan for its uptake in the associated regions and build capacity at local level.
+Projects are expected to work with and engage at least 5 ‘associated regions’ (represented by local/regional authorities/public bodies) to show the effectiveness of solutions to increase resilience and develop a replication plan for its uptake in an ‘associated region’ and build capacity at local level.
 Beneficiaries may therefore provide Financial Support to Third Parties (see the Specific Conditions table for this topic).
-Projects should (i) ensure that the 'associated regions' are not already involved in project’s use cases, (2) proactively reach out to the 'associated regions' to enable them to follow closely the project’s activities, (3) continuously share their outcomes and knowledge with those ‘associated regions’ and (4) provide them with technical assistance to build capacity and to implement in their territory the approach they developed.
+Projects should (1) ensure that the 'associated regions' are not already involved in project’s demonstration sites, (2) proactively reach out to the 'associated regions' to enable them to follow closely the project’s activities, (3) continuously share their outcomes and knowledge with those ‘associated regions’ and (4) provide them with technical assistance to build capacity and to implement in their territory the approach the project developed.

-Proposals should collaborate with Lighthouse CSAs and the Mission Implementation Platform, including to track progress toward Mission objectives.
+Proposals should collaborate with the Coordination and Support Action (CSA) for the relevant Mission 'lighthouse'[[Information on the Mission Lighthouse CSAs is available at https://projects.research-and-innovation.ec.europa.eu/en/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe/restore-our-ocean-and-waters/mission-lighthouses and the Mission Implementation Platform, including to track progress toward Mission objectives.
+Collaboration with the Water Oriented Living Labs promoted by the Water4All partnership is welcomed where appropriate.

+Cooperation with the EU Outermost Regions is encouraged, given these regions’ natural assets.

 HORIZON-MISS-2027-03-OCEAN-02: Circularity of seafood supply chain